asfadmin/CIRRUS-DAAC/README.md

 ## Development Setup

-You can run tests and deploy the stack inside of a Docker container:
+You can run tests inside of a Docker container:

         $ make image
-        $ CIRRUS_ROOTDIR=$HOME/projects make container-shell
+        $ make container-shell

-This assumed that both `CIRRUS-core` and `CIRRUS-DAAC` both reside in the `$HOME/projects/` directory, but you can change this to whatever you'd like.

 1. To run linter (flake8) & unit tests (pytest) once: